Additional Information About Training to be a Mermaid or Merman

 Is there opportunity for other work at your company?

-Mermaids are cross trained and work as lifeguards at a bare minimum, all of the current staff works as land characters as well during the off season.
-Please note that different jobs have different pay rates
+Mermaids are cross trained and work as lifeguards, balloon twisters, land games leads and glitter body artists at a bare minimum.
+Please note that different jobs have different pay rates.

 Will I get to travel?